txt/se20/docs/l03test.md

 The V-diagram says we must do requirements engineering to uncover the test cases needed for later life cycle

-1. Is that possible
-  for  large Silicon Valley companies e.g. Facebook (where tens of thousands of programmers update millions of lines per day).
-2. Is that avoidable  for safety critical community (who have to do regulatory tests to certify that, say, planes are safe to fly)
 3. If no requirements, what sort of things can you test?
+1. Can requirements be kept up to date for  large Silicon Valley companies e.g. Facebook (where tens of thousands of programmers update millions of lines per day)?
+2. Is an up-to-date requirements documentation avoidable  for safety critical community (who have to do regulatory tests to certify that, say, planes are safe to fly)?

 <br clear=all>